bitsofcotton/p2/README.md

 (However, we are doubting the integrity on inputs on our machines even this repository's history in special cases.)

+# Tips on progression
+We predict with \{delta(d_k)\}, \{delta(delta(d_k))\}, ... .
+This results better stable result for us on plain hypothesises.

+# Tips on our machine
+The unstable result is from the /dev/urandom PRNGs, so arc4random itself and mersenne twister itself isn't so unstable by our predictor.
+The unstable part is come from viewing in ttys and putting mouse events on our machine.
+However, it's obscure predicting graphics sets.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU